Welcome to TotalMSK's website.

 - Patient history (Biological, Social and Psychological aspects)

 - Structure and Function (Anatomy, Physiology, Biomechanics, Pathology)

 - Movement Patterns (Neurological, Brain)

-An initial consultation will cover the majority of these factors.
-The treatment and after care advice covers the other part of structure and function.
-Structure refers to bone and joint complexes (parts).
-Whereas function relates to how each part moves and how that affects the other parts.
-Movement patterns are more subconscious and learnt behaviour, which can adapt and change.
-There are lots of different therapy types which can affect structure and function.
-For treatment to be effective one needs to pick the most appropriate therapy type or 'tool' for the job.
-A therapist who has trained in lots of techniques usually has more 'tools' in the 'toolbox'.
-Having more 'tools' often means that it is possible to treat a wider variety of patients'.
-This does assume that the therapist then knows how to assess and then apply the 'tools' correctly.
+An initial consultation will include the majority of these factors.
+The treatment and aftercare advice covers the other part of structure and function.
+Structure refers to the bones and joint complexes (components).
+The functional element relates to how each piece moves and how that affects the other parts.
+Movement patterns are more subconscious and learned behaviour, which then adapts and changes.
+There are lots of different therapy types which may be applied to affect structure and function positively.
+For therapy to be effective, the most appropriate kind or 'tool' for the job needs selecting.
+A therapist who has trained in lots of techniques has more 'tools' in the 'toolbox'.
+Having more 'tools' often means that it is possible to treat a wider variety of patients.
+However, the practitioner then needs to know how to assess and then apply the 'tools' correctly.